inductiva/inductiva/tutorials/simulators/COAWST.md

 Unlike many other simulators, COAWST requires a compilation specifically for each configuration.
-This means that a single compiled version of COAWST cannot be used for all simulations—you must compile it with the appropriate settings for your use case.
+This means that a single compiled version of COAWST cannot be used for all simulations—you must compile COAWST with the appropriate settings for your use case.

 To simplify this process, we require a few additional files as part of your simulation input, in addition to the usual configuration and data files:

 - A **COAWST build script**, typically named `build_coawst.sh` or something similar.
-- Any **header files** necessary for compiling COAWST.
+- The **header files** necessary to compile COAWST.
-- Any other file that you need for your simulation.
+- Any other file that you need for your simulation like a custom switch file for your simulation.

-If you are using standard standard files provided in the COAWST repository, you don't need to include them manually.
+If you are using standard files provided in the COAWST repository, you don't need to include them manually.
 Instead, configure your build script to point to the correct paths.
 Or copy the needed files from the COAWST folder to your input files (more about this in the followinf section).